snowsum/snowsum.github.io-/_posts/2020-07-16-dropshipping-agent.md

 Working with dropshipping agents have many advantages yet, there are certain disadvantages to consider too.

--   _If you are a new commer to dropshipping business, without stable daily orders,they might n_
+-   _If you are a new commer to dropshipping business, without stable daily orders,they might not going to support you._
--   _You’ll be charged for recurring monthly and/or annual membership fees._
+-   _You’ll be required to buy stock(2-3days) so they can process the orders once they get your orders._
 -   _You’ll be competing with lots of dropshippers that use their services._
 -   _You can only access a small number of manufacturers or suppliers._
 -   _You might pay more with a middleman than negotiating directly with suppliers on AliExpress._